Audax series background

 For official Audax UK events, each rider carries a ‘brevet card’ which is stamped at intermediate checkpoints and at the finish.
 When validated, the brevet card is later returned to the rider as a certificate of their achievement.
 Some famous Audax’s include London-Edinburgh-London (LEL) and Paris-Brest-Paris (PBP).
 The club has had a good number of participants complete both these events.

-The club runs its own series of six Audax events each year starting with the 50km Audax in January and progressing monthly to a challenging 175km in May/June.
+The club runs its own series of seven Audax events each year starting with the 50km Audax in January and progressing monthly to a challenging 200km Randonnée in July.
 These are a great way to start with a really achievable ride and progress to longer and longer distances.
 Please see the calendar for the events planned.

 There are many open audax events running throughout the year and many of the local ones are frequently ridden by club members.
 Examples include Gospel Pass 150km, Barry’s Bristol Ball Buster 200km, Heart of England 300km, Brevet Cymru 400km and the Bryan Chapman Memorial Welsh End-to-End 600km.
 Open audax events can be entered through the Audax UK website.